Uncertainty principle: Terminology and translation

 to describe the basic theoretical principle.
-Only in the endnote did he switch to the word "Unsicherheit".
-Later on, he always used "Unbestimmtheit".
+Only in the endnote did he switch to the word "Unsicherheit" (Eng: Uncertainty).
+Later on, he always used "Unbestimmtheit" (Eng: Indefiniteness).
 When the English-language version of Heisenberg's textbook, The Physical Principles of the Quantum Theory, was published in 1930, however, only the English word "uncertainty" was used, and it became the term in the English language.

 Heisenberg's microscope

 Heisenberg's gamma-ray microscope for locating an electron (shown in blue).
 The incoming gamma ray (shown in green) is scattered by the electron up into the microscope's aperture angle θ.
 The scattered gamma-ray is shown in red.
 Classical optics shows that the electron position can be resolved only up to an uncertainty Δx that depends on θ and the wavelength λ of the incoming light.

 The principle is quite counter-intuitive, so the early students of quantum theory had to be reassured that naive measurements to violate it were bound always to be unworkable.
 One way in which Heisenberg originally illustrated the intrinsic impossibility of violating the uncertainty principle is by using the observer effect of an imaginary microscope as a measuring device.

 He imagines an experimenter trying to measure the position and momentum of an electron by shooting a photon at it.